sseller2/bn/stevenQuestions.md

 In this example we first move up one directory from the directory of our current page, then move down the directory into `/fireplace-doors/` in order to point to the `my-fireplace-doors.html` page.

-Bad absolute link:
+Less flexible absolute link:

     http://www.brick-anew.com/fireplace-doors/my-fireplace-doors.html

-Here the link is hard coded with a path and can cause numerous problems.
-If the base domain were changed these would break and have to be redirected as is currently the case.
-Worse, if someone is on the SSL version of the page with the protocol `https://` this link would take them away from their secure session and dump them on an unsecure `http://` page against their will.
+Here the link is hard coded with a path and can cause numerous problems as written.
+If the base domain were changed these would break and have to be redirected, as is currently the case.
+Worse, if someone is on the SSL version of the page with the protocol `https` this link would take them away from their secure session and dump them on an unsecure `http` page against their will.

 Protocols become especially important when linking `src` paths for images and external files.
 Say we use this script call:

     <script type='text/javascript' src='http://www.brick-anew.com/myJS.js'></script>

 When a user reaches a secure `https` page the browser will throw an insecure session error because non-secure content is being served into an area intended to be secure, such as a checkout page.
-For this reason it is extremely important to be `protocol agnostic`, meaning that you call files with the current protocol of a page, whatever that may be.
+For this reason it is extremely important to be `protocol agnostic`, meaning that you call files with the same  protocol as the requesting page.
+Essentially .

 Protocol agnostic version:

     <script type='text/javascript' src='//www.brick-anew.com/myJS.js'></script>

-Setting up all images and JS in this way will cure insecure page errors in the vast majority of situations where you may be seeing that particular error.
+Refactoring all images and JS in this way will solve insecure page errors in the vast majority of situations where you may be seeing that particular error.

 ###2.)###